Studio Flat Mortgages Explained

 FAQs

-Studio flats are often seen as a good option for investors as they can be relatively cheap to buy and the overall costs can be lower than other property types.
-They are also in high demand with certain types of renters and the rental yields can be competitive.
+Studio flats are often seen as a good option for investors as they can be relatively cheap to buy and have lower overall costs than other property types.
+They are also in high demand with certain types of renters, and the rental yields can be competitive.

-These properties can, however, be more difficult to sell, especially if they are particularly small or located above or next to a commercial premises.
+However, these properties can be more difficult to sell, especially if they are particularly small or located above or next to a commercial premises.

 Ask a quick questioon